Trump-Kim summit in play as Moon visits White House - Journal du Cameroun

 Trump responded by saying the meeting may or may not take place.

-Pence said that both the Clinton and Bush administrations “got played” by North Korea when Washington previously tried to get Pyongyang to denuclearize but the current administration would not make the same mistakes.
+Pence claimed that both the Clinton and Bush administrations “got played” by North Korea when Washington previously tried to get Pyongyang to denuclearize, but that the current administration would not make the same mistakes.

 “It would be a great mistake for Kim Jong Un to think he could play Donald Trump,” he told Fox News.